mpv-player/mpv/DOCS/man/lua.rst

     Run the given command.
 This is similar to the commands used in input.conf.
     See `List of Input Commands`_.

+    By default, this will show something on the OSD (depending on the command), as if it was used in ``input.conf``.
+See `Input Command Prefixes`_ how to influence OSD usage per command.

     Returns ``true`` on success, or ``nil, error`` on error.

 ``mp.commandv(arg1, arg2, ...)``